edooley7/dsp/statistics/3-1-actual_biased.md

 Code:
 ```
+def BiasPmf(pmf, label=''):
+    """Returns the Pmf with oversampling proportional to value.

+    If pmf is the distribution of true values, the result is the
+    distribution that would be seen if values are oversampled in
+    proportion to their values; for example, if you ask students
+    how big their classes are, large classes are oversampled in
+    proportion to their size.

+    Args:
+      pmf: Pmf object.
+      label: string label for the new Pmf.

+     Returns:
+       Pmf object
+    """
+    new_pmf = pmf.Copy(label=label)

+    for x, p in pmf.Items():
+        new_pmf.Mult(x, x)

+    new_pmf.Normalize()
+    return new_pmf

 biaspmf = BiasPmf(pmf, label='Biased PMF')
 thinkplot.Hist(biaspmf)
 thinkplot.Config(xlabel = "# of kids in household", ylabel = 'probability', axis = [-0.5, 6, 0, 0.5])